luiz290788/sites.luiz-guilherme.com/src/content/blog/vue-feature-flag.md

 started digging into the VueJs code I found out that `v-if` is not a VueJS directive but a template compiler directive (yeah yeah, I cheated a little bit on the title) but what does it mean?

-## The compiler
+## Dissecting v-if

 VueJs has a compiler that compiles your template into a Javascript function.
-Depending on the situation this compilation happens in transpile time (like when you a loader in webpack) or during runtime ( when you use template property while registering a component).
+Depending on the situation this compilation happens in transpile time (like when you use a loader in webpack) or during runtime (when you use a template property while registering a component).

 So if you have this template: